Why Burma? Why now?

 A sight that surely has to be seen to be believed, this limestone tower with the Kyauk Ka Lat Pagoda balanced atop, is surrounded by the lush green karst scenery whose characteristic natural caves have Buddhist grottoes carved into them.
 For now it is still far enough south to be largely off the radar of most tourists.

 Here in the economic heart of the country lies the most revered Buddhist temple in Burma, the Shwedagon Pagoda, a magnificent 325 foot gilded stupa.
 My first sight of a Buddhist stupa, earlier this year in Thailand, brought a tear to my eye but it was just a fraction of the size of the Shwedagon Pagoda which promises to be equally breathtaking.
+I’m told that there is no end of fabulous things to see and things to do in Yangon.

 5. Golden Rock on Mount Kyaiktiyo